-Students may officially drop a course at any time by completing and returning to the Graduate School Office a "Schedule Change" form.
+Students may officially drop a course at any time by completing and returning to the Office of Sudent Services and Advising a "Schedule Change" form.

 If they drop the course early in the semester, they will be entitled to a refund according to the schedule on page 27, and the drop will be treated as though the student had never registered for the course.